Regaez/grav-plugin-api/README.md

 # Api Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

 The **Api** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-A Rest API for GravCMS
+It exposes a Rest API on top of your existing site in order to allow you to interact with your site programmatically.

 ## Installation